This article is part of The Ascender, the Highrise platform for articles and resources.

 Using fun get-to-know-you questions in the workplace can have a number of benefits, including:

-• Helping employees get to know each other better.
+• It helps employees get to know each other better.
 Questions act as a window through which employees get to know each other beyond the professional group setting.
-Moreover, they assist in building trust and break the monotony of the daily routine.
+Moreover, it assists in building trust and breaks the monotony of the daily routine.

 • Breaking the ice and making new employees feel welcome.
-Asking questions helps encourage conversations, an essential ingredient in creating a positive work environment.
+Asking questions helps in encouraging conversations, an essential ingredient in creating a positive work environment.

 • Promoting a sense of fun and camaraderie in the workplace.
 We all love time to cool off from a fixed schedule.
 The right questions can create laughter and enhance camaraderie.

 • Encouraging employees to share their ideas and perspectives.
 Questions can promote critical and creative thinking.
-Moreover, they enhance a culture of openness, imperative in creating an environment that fosters psychological safety.
+Moreover, it enhances a culture of openness imperative in creating an environment that fosters psychological safety.

 • Enhancing teamwork.
-For example, asking "how" questions allows for feedback and collaboration.
-An example of such a question is, "how can we improve our processes?"
-This allows employees to contribute to the topic.
+For example, asking "How" questions allows for feedback and collaboration.
+An example of such a question is, "How can we improve our processes?" this will allow employees to contribute to the topic.

 Tips for Using Get-to-know-you Questions